ShaunCurtis/Blazr.ModalDialog/readme..md

 `Close`:

 1. Clears the state.
-2. Notifies the component to render: this will hide the dialog framework and destroy the content component.
+2. Invokes the callback to notify the component to render: this will hide the dialog framework and destroy the content component.
 3. Sets the `TaskCompletionSource` to complete.
-This releases the caller of `Show` (if they awaited) to complete execution.
+If the caller awaited `Show`, the call method will now run to completion.

 ```csharp
 private void CloseModal(ModalResult result)